Probate Q&A Series

 Exceptions & Pitfalls

-• “Certified” vs. “exemplified” copies: Many Clerks and title insurers expect an exemplified (triple-sealed) probate record from the primary court.
-A plain certified copy may not satisfy local requirements, especially if the foreign paperwork does not clearly show proper execution/probate details.
+• “Certified” vs. “exemplified” copies: The controlling probate statute for a nonresident’s already-probated will uses certified copies.
+Still, many Clerks and title insurers prefer or request an exemplified (triple-sealed) probate record as a practical matter, especially if the foreign paperwork does not clearly show proper execution/probate details.

 • Wrong county: Filing in the wrong North Carolina county can waste time.
 For real property, the county that matters is the county where the land is located.